Offline Mode for the Parca Agent

 doesn't have to be done on the same machine as collection: nothing

-stops you from copying the /path/to/storage
+stops you from copying the /path/to/storage directory to anywhere

-that is capable of maintaining a network connection and running parca-agent
+that is capable of maintaining a network connection and running parca-agent.

 We hope this is useful.
 Happy profiling!